gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     Used to set where to execute update and constraints, when present.
     Can be set to "auto", "cpu", "gpu."
     Defaults to "auto," which currently always uses the CPU.
-    Setting "gpu" requires that a compatible CUDA GPU is available.
+    Setting "gpu" requires that a compatible CUDA GPU is available, the simulation is run as a single thread-MPI thread and that the |Gromacs| binary is not compiled with real MPI.
     Update and constraints on a GPU is currently not supported with free-energy, domain decomposition, virtual sites,
     Ewald surface correction, replica exchange, the pull code, orientation restraints and computational electrophysiology.
+    It is possible to extend the ``-update`` functionality by setting the ``GMX_FORCE_UPDATE_DEFAULT_GPU`` flag to change
+    the default path to use the GPU update if the simulation is compatible.

 ``-gpu_id``
     A string that specifies the ID numbers of the GPUs that